 Note: This is a sample only.
 Providers are responsible for meeting the requirements of s99 of the Rules.
-Providers must send the notice to the student's personal email address as advised by the student; OR to the student's postal address as advised by the student; OR by another method as agreed to by the student.
+Providers must send the notice to the student's personal email address as advised by the student; OR to the student's postal address as advised by the student.